Every young player needs a backhand from the rear court

 It was a stressful time 🙁

-The name of these strokes may differ from coaching group to coaching groups
+The names of these strokes may differ

 The other strokes have different names: Drop / Drag / Pull / Long Drop